Greta Zimmer Friedman spent most of her public afterlife being described backward.

 Most people know the image before they know her name.
 Many never learn the name at all.
 Fewer still learn that she was a refugee, a dental assistant, and a person whose own explanation of the event complicated the way the country wanted to remember it.

 That is exactly why she should stay in the project.
-She is not just a footnote to an American icon.
+She is more than a footnote to an American icon.
 She is part of the argument over who gets turned into symbol, who gets misnamed, and who later has to reclaim the terms of her own memory.